CGNS/cgns.github.io/CGNS-ReST-site/source/standard/MLL/api/general_remarks.rst

 The API descriptions are structured as follows.
 First, a brief overview is provided, followed by an optional, more detailed explanation.
 Next, the argument parameters are listed, accompanied by descriptions of each variable.
 Finally, there is a summary of the return value.
-Note, as of CGNS-3.1.0, some of the arguments to the Mid-Level Library have changed from *int* to *cgsize_t* in order to support 64-bit data.
+Note, as of CGNS-3.1.0, some of the arguments to the Mid-Level Library have changed from *int* to *cgsize_t* to support 64-bit data.
 Changed APIs can quickly be identified by searching for *cgsize_t*.

 ..
 MLL_Language-ref: